-If you been in your home from over a decade chances are you have a list of items you’d like to change or update.
+If you been in your home for over a decade, chances are you have a list of items you’d like to change or update.
 Perhaps your family’s needs have changed, the kitchen or bathrooms are outdated, or you simply need more space.
 When faced with a growing renovation list, most homeowners contemplate whether they should move or remodel.
 As a remodeling firm, we frequently speak with families who are in this exact predicament.
 We believe the following four questions are helpful in making the decision on whether to move or remodel.

 Do you love your neighborhood?

 Look at it holistically from the location, the amenities and social aspects, school district, and your neighbors.
 It can be difficult to find a community and neighbors that you love and if you already have it, it’s very hard to leave.
 For many families, this is the reason to stay and remodel.

 How long could you stay in the home if you completed your list of renovations?